wfatherley/monte-carlo/gillespy/README.md

 }
 ```

-There are several ways to pass these three objects to a model class, which are shown below with `gillespy.Model`.
+These JSON objects collectively specify a model in which a conserved quanity of particles/atoms/elements/... transiton between states A and B, and they can be passed to `Model` in several different ways:

 ```python
 from json import import loads